Thompson Cigar: Initiatives

 In 2008, Thompson Cigar became a sponsor for Cigars & Guitars, The Tampa History Museum, Thanks Troops Golf Tournament, Southeastern Guides Dogs & Paws for Patriots.
 Also in 2008, Thompson Cigar announced the donation of over 300,000 cigars to American troops.
 Troops who received cigars included those in combat areas of Afghanistan and Iraq, plus Korea, the Horn of Africa and three Navy aircraft carrier battle groups.
 As of January 2015, Thompson Cigar had donated over a million cigars to American troops.

 Operating divisions

 Thompson Cigar was affiliated with Thompson Group Inc., which was listed #73 on the 2004 Catalog Age top 100 list.
 Thompson Group was a multi-channel merchant that included Thompson Cigar, Café Belmondo (sold 2008), Casual Living USA (sold 2010), and Linen Source (sold 2010).
 The company does business in three different catalog and online formats: tobacco, general merchandise, and membership cigar club.

 Customer base

 Thompson Cigar has over 600,000 active customers nationwide.
 On average 167,800 people visit its website monthly.
 Thompson Cigar caters to a 69%, more affluent, male demographic.

-They currently hold an "F" rating with the Better Business Bureau, accumulating nearly 100 complaints in the last 12 months.
+They currently hold an "A+" rating with the Better Business Bureau.